-- improve definition and criteria for the notion of 'significant' and 'prolonged' decline; - allow the reversals of impairments; - additional disclosures, including on methodology;
+- improve definition and criteria for the notion of prolonged and decline; - allow the reversals of impairments; - definition of a common methodology for the determination of recoverable amount; - additional disclosures, including on methodology; and - a portfolio approach could be considered in order to align the impairment with the unit of account used for managing the performance and the diversification effect.

-Should the alternative accounting treatment be restricted to equity instruments held in a long-term investment business model?
+Should the different accounting treatment be restricted to equity instruments held in a long-term investment business model?